 - (a) Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the dates of the transactions or valuation where items are remeasured.
 Foreign exchange gains and losses resulting from the settlement of such transactions are recognized in profit or loss in the period in which they arise. - (b) Monetary assets and liabilities denominated in foreign currencies at the period end are retranslated at the exchange rates prevailing at the balance sheet date.
-Exchange differences arising upon re-translation at the balance sheet date are recognized in profit or loss.

-- (c) Non-monetary assets and liabilities denominated in foreign currencies held at fair value through profit or loss are re-translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognized in profit or loss.
+Exchange differences arising upon re-translation at the balance sheet date are recognized in profit or loss. - (c) Non-monetary assets and liabilities denominated in foreign currencies held at fair value through profit or loss are re-translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognized in profit or loss.
 Non-monetary assets and liabilities denominated in foreign currencies held at fair value through other comprehensive income are re-translated at the exchange rates prevailing at the balance sheet date; their translation differences are recognized in other comprehensive income.
-However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions. - (d) All foreign exchange gains and losses are presented in the statement of comprehensive income within 'other gains and losses'. - B. Translation of foreign operations
+However, non-monetary assets and liabilities denominated in foreign currencies that are not measured at fair value are translated using the historical exchange rates at the dates of the initial transactions.

+(d) All foreign exchange gains and losses are presented in the statement of comprehensive income within 'other gains and losses'.

+B. Translation of foreign operations

-The operating results and financial position of all the group entities, associates and joint arrangements that have a functional currency different from the presentation currency are translated into the presentation currency as follows:
+The operating results and financial position of all the company entities, associates and joint arrangements that have a functional currency different from the presentation currency are translated into the presentation currency as follows:

-- (a) Assets and liabilities for each balance sheet presented are translated at the closing exchange rate at the date of that balance sheet; - (b) Income and expenses for each statement of comprehensive income are translated at average exchange rates of that period; - (c) All resulting exchange differences are recognized in other comprehensive income. - (4) Classification of current and non-current items - A. Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - (a) Assets arising from operating activities that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle; - (b) Assets held mainly for trading purposes; - (c) Assets that are expected to be realized within twelve months from the balance sheet date; - (d) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities more than twelve months after the balance sheet date. - B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be settled within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be settled within twelve months from the balance sheet date;
+- (a) Assets and liabilities for each balance sheet presented are translated at the closing exchange rate at the date of that balance sheet; - (b) Income and expenses for each statement of comprehensive income are translated at average exchange rates of that period; and - (c) All resulting exchange differences are recognized in other comprehensive income.

+(4)Classification of current and non-current items

+- A. Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - (a) Assets arising from operating activities that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle; - (b) Assets held mainly for trading purposes; - (c) Assets that are expected to be realized within twelve months from the balance sheet date; - (d) Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities more than twelve months after the balance sheet date. - B. Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities: - (a) Liabilities that are expected to be settled within the normal operating cycle; - (b) Liabilities arising mainly from trading activities; - (c) Liabilities that are to be settled within twelve months from the balance sheet date; - (d) It does not have the right at the end of the reporting period to defer settlement of the liability at least twelve months after the reporting period.